Executive Summary

 For the third consecutive Stocktaking, SAI independence levels have declined.
 This continued trend can be explained by a deterioration in certain geographical regions, accompanied by sustained low levels in others.
 Access to information continues to fall, and interference in budget execution and audit planning has gone up.
 10% of respondents to the Global Survey 2023 reported interference against the SAI leadership.

-Meanwhile SAIs’ ability to transparently report on their audit findings are also suffering, with a two-point drop in the SAIs' right to publish audit reports, accompanied by a lower average of 69% of SAIs reports being published, compared to 77% in the GSR2020.
-The result begs the question whether the levels of transparency in SAI reporting and publication could be linked to levels of openness in society overall.
+Meanwhile, SAIs’ ability to transparently report on their audit findings are also suffering, with a two-point drop in the SAIs' right to publish audit reports, accompanied by a lower average of 69% of SAIs reports being published, compared to 77% in the GSR2020.
+The result begs of whether the levels of transparency in SAI reporting and publication could be linked to levels of openness in society overall.
 The GSR2023 suggests there is a moderately strong correlation between levels of reports published and civil liberties, which proposes trends affecting transparency and openness could have detrimental effects on SAI’s work.

 Despite these results, SAIs are still not making sufficient efforts to forge strategic relationships with institutional and non-institutional end users, through predictable and adapted communication, consultation, and follow-up.
 There’s a significant fall in regular communication with the Executive compared with the GSR2020, from 63% to 23%.
-This implies lost opportunities both for making effective use of internal audit findings, as well as sensitivisation and improved understanding of audit objectives which could improve use of results.
+This implies lost opportunities both for making effective use of internal audit findings, as well as sensitisation and improved understanding of audit objectives which could improve the use of results.
 The Executive is also not involved by SAIs in follow-up of audits, which means that systemic issues derived from audits, are less likely to be addressed.
 Only 40% involve the Executive regularly in follow-up of audits, and levels are similarly low for involvement of Parliament, which also means significant governance issues risk not being debated and potentially addressed by policy makers.

 Improvement in gender and SDG audits shows SAIs can be responsive

-Another area where SAIs have shown dedication to global developments is audits of the Sustainable Development Goals (SDG Audits).
+Another area where SAIs have shown dedication to global development is audits of the Sustainable Development Goals (SDG Audits).
 The Global Survey results show that 49% undertook performance audits of the preparedness of national governments to implement the SDGs (Sustainable Development Goals), while 43% undertook performance audits on national implementation of SDGs.
 The latter is a substantial increase since the GSR2020, when only 30% did so.
-There’s also an increase from 16% to 22% on the proportion of SAIs that carry out audits for the purpose of country reporting against SDG targets.
+There’s also an increase from 16% to 22% in the proportion of SAIs that carry out audits for the purpose of country reporting against SDG targets.
 49% also confirm to carry out audits on other specific SDGs.

 There has also been a slight increase in audits on gender since 2020.
 Although the numbers of gender audits are still low, with 31% of SAIs doing audits on gender and 21% mainstreaming gender in audits, the numbers represent an improvement since GSR2020, where 24% did audits and 14% mainstreamed gender in their audit work.
 Furthermore, these practices are accompanied by an improvement in gender work on the organisational level.
 60% of SAIs have now institutionalised gender responsibilities in the SAI, there is an increase in the proportion of SAIs with a gender focal point from 25% reported in 2020 to 37% in 2023.